-3. Drape your right arm over the dog’s shoulders.
-Wrap your left arm around the head and neck and use the fingertips of the left hand to push the ear flap back and up to expose the inner surface of the ear.
-If the dog tries to stand, lean your upper body over his/her shoulders to prevent them from rising.
+3. Drape your right arm over the dog's shoulders.
+Wrap your left arm around the head and neck and use the left hand's fingertips to push the ear flap back and up to expose the inner surface of the ear.
+If the dog tries to stand, lean your upper body over their shoulders to prevent them from rising.

 Keep your left elbow on her neck to prevent them from picking up her head.
 Use the fingers of your right hand to pull back the ear flap to expose the inner side of the ear.
 If the ear flaps are long, you can tuck the ear flap under your left elbow.

 5. Let your dog shake her head.
-The dog will usually shake its head as soon as the wash is inserted into the ear, shaking out much of the solution.
+Most dogs shake their head when the wash is inserted into the ear, shaking out much of the solution.

 6. Gently massage the dog's ears.
 Massage the base of the ear to distribute the wash solution throughout the ear canal.
 Dogs usually like this part.